 The regislar meeting of the Mt.
-Vernon City Council was called to order at 7.00 pm by Mayor Weston Frank, with the following council members present: B. Hobbisch, D. Anderson, C. Powell, D. Reaken, D. London and D. Maltsberger.
-Also present: Mint.
-Officer G. Deinert, Present for public participation: Tracy Bork, Durcy Demert, Becky Klooz, Michael Charchill, Skyler Peterson, Jeff McCornnick, Jennifer Booth, Eric Demining, and Justin Meyer.
+Vernon City Council was called to order at 7.00 pm by Mayor Weston Frank, with the following council members present: B. Hobbach, D. Anderson, C. Powell, D. Reaken, D. London and D. Maltsberger.
+Also present: Maint.
+Officer G. Deinert, Present for public participation.
+Tracy Bork, Darcy Demert, Becky Klooz, Michael Chuschill, Skyler Peterson, Jeff McCornick, Jennifer Booth, Eric Demining, and Justin Meyer.
 Pledge of Allegiance was recited to begin the meeting.
 All motions are unanimously approved unless otherwise stated.
-D. Deinert and Klooz attended the meeting to discuss Baseball Association stems.
-There are some items that need attention at the field, including the concession stand door, serving window and back stop.
-The Association would like to help with repairs/improvements.
-Denning questioned who to work with at the City to approve changes.
-Councilman Powell is Park Council Representative, so he will be the person to approve the work.
-G. Dennet, City Maintenance Officer, will work with them regarding equipment.
-The plan is to complete the changes in phases, with plane one addressing disjourts and concrete work.
-The road west of the baueball field was abundanced by a previous council, and it is being considered to replace the gravel with dust and plant grass in the area west of the field.
+D. Demert and Klooz attended the meeting to discuss Baseball Association stems.
+There are some stems that need attention at the field, including the concession stand-door, serving window and back stop.
+The Association would like to help with repairs improvements.
+Demning questioned who to work with at the City to approve changes.
+Councilman Powell is Park Council Representative, so be will be the person to approve the work.
+G. Demert, City Maintenance Officer, will work with them regarding equipment.
+The plan is to complete the changes in phases, with phase one addressing disposits and concrete work.
+The road west of the baseball field was abandoned by a previous council, and it is being comadered to replace the gravel with dirt and plant grass in the area west of the field.